pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 - Ubuntu 18.04 LTS (Bionic Beaver)
 - Ubuntu 16.04 LTS (Xenial Xerus)

-You can also find hints to prepare a 14.04 environment at the bottom of this page.

 #### Dedicated User

 It's highly recommend to run Pydio Cells with a dedicated user.
 In this guide, we use **pydio** and its home directory **/home/pydio**.
 In order to create a new user and its home directory execute this command:

 ```sh